alissin/little-big-tips/_vfx/flag-animation-shader/README.md

     ...
 ```

-Step 7 - find a very cool 2D texture in the Asset Store and don't forget to set the texture shape as `2D` and apply:
+Find a very cool 2D texture in the Asset Store and don't forget to set the texture shape as `2D` and apply:

 > ![2d-texture](../_common-images/2d-texture.png)

-Step 8 - create a material, change it to use our shader, select your texture and finally attach this material to the `Plane` mesh:
+Create a material, change it to use our shader, select your texture and finally attach this material to the `Plane` mesh:

 > ![material](./material.png)

-Step 9 - hit play!

 Again, feel free to see this VFX in action [here](https://youtu.be/ciC5yaOy-S0).